manognachalla/Phylogenic-tree-construction/README.md

 # Phylogenetic Tree Construction Tool

 A C++ program for constructing phylogenetic trees from sequence data using Neighbor-Joining, Fitch-Margoliash, UPGMA, or Minimum Evolution algorithms.
-The program supports both FASTA and PAML format sequence files and can also generate random trees for testing purposes.
+The program supports FASTA  format sequence files and can also generate random trees for testing purposes.

 ## Features